platformsh/platformsh-docs/sites/friday/src/increase-observability/application-metrics/go.md

 defer profiler.Stop()
 ```

-The `Start` function accepts to following options:
+The `Start` function accepts the following options:

 - `WithCPUDuration`: specifies the length at which to collect CPU profiles.
 The default is 45 seconds.
 Can also be set via the environment variable `BLACKFIRE_CONPROF_CPU_DURATION`.